sahargavriely/flake8-kwargs-spaces/README.md

 # Flake8 key world arguments with spaces Plugin

-flake8 plugin for encouraging space engulfing of equal sign ( = ) in function calls and function definitions
+The `flake8-kwargs-spaces` package is a plugin for `flake8` that enforces consistent spacing around the equal sign (`=`) in function arguments, both in definitions and calls.
+It supports enforcing either spaces or no spaces, depending on the argument's position (inline or multi-line)  and the number of arguments in sequence.
+By integrating this plugin, developers can ensure uniform code formatting, enhancing readability and adherence to style guidelines.

 ## Good: